Yuvraj0014/Credit-Card-Fraud-Detection/README.md

-# Credit Card Default Prediction
+# Credit Card Default Detection

 ## 📊 Project Overview
 This project implements a machine learning model to predict credit card default probability.
 It uses a Random Forest Classifier to analyze various customer attributes and payment patterns to assess the likelihood of credit default.